 Up-and-coming comedian Ruby Karp, whose hilarious acts tackle issues like social media, romance and body positivity, is using humor to tell the plight of teenage girls everywhere.

-The 19-years-old trailblazer got her start when she was just 11 years old, but says she didn’t realize comedy would shape up to be her career until she was about 16.
+The 21-year-old trailblazer got her start when she was just 11 years old, but says she didn’t realize comedy would shape up to be her career until she was about 16.

 “When I’m on stage performing, I feel at home,” she told In The Know.
 “There is nothing else in the world I could see myself being as happy doing.”